Table of Contents

 The bill instead creates a “continuous coverage” requirement.
 Those that allow their coverage to lapse for more than 63 continuous days during the preceding 12 months will be charged a 30% premium surcharge upon returning.
 Therefore, there is no mandate to be insured like before, but if you become uninsured and then you change your mind, you will have this premium surcharge.

-Medicaid is the government paid health plan for those with low incomes—for those that are even below the income level set to obtain health insurance through the exchange.
+Medicaid is the government paid health plan for those with low incomes—for those that are even below the income level set to obtain health insurance like Amerigroup Medicaid through the exchange.
 This plan was expanded to cover more people under Obamacare.
 However, the new bill will phase-out this expansion by decreasing allocated federal dollars for Medicaid.
 There will be a federal funding cap per person starting in 2020.
 There will also be diminished federal funding for all those who submit an application for Medicaid after 2020, whether there was a lapse in coverage or the individuals left Medicaid and are returning.

 Defunding Planned Parenthood for One Year